-Speaking of building a blog fast, we think of a web scraper for content curation.
+Speaking of building a blog fast, we are thinking of a web scraper for content curation.
 Put simply, it is the act of scraping blog posts on the Internet, sorting through large amounts of blogs and presenting the best posts in a meaningful and organized way.

 A new-developing blog can grow very fast with the right strategy.
 One of the best strategies is content curation, because it does not create, it shares, which saves lots of your time and still attracts audiences to your blog.
-How to find the right content for your blog is not easy.
+Finding the right content for your blog is not easy.
 Reading through all these contents on the Internet would not be a good idea.
 There is a better way I want to share with you.

-With two steps, you will be able to find the best content for your blog.
+With these two steps, you will be able to find the best content for your blog

 Step 1.
 Find websites relevant to your blog.

 Step 2.
 Use Web Scraper Octoparse to scrape blogs for you

 It’s time to discover the right content for your blog.
 For a new-developing blog, the content should be popular in the first place, and then relevant.
-This means you should consider more about the content’s popularity than its relevance to your blog, only a few keywords connection will be fine.
+This means you should consider more about the content’s popularity than its relevance to your blog, only a few keyword connections will be fine.

-Therefore, when using Octoparse to do the extraction, the only thing you need to focus on is the article’s view, rate, and etc. There is a set of data that I scraped from www.scoop.it with Octoparse, let’s see what we can do with these data.
+Therefore, when using Octoparse to do the extraction, the only thing you need to focus on is the article’s view, rate, etc. I scraped a set of data from www.scoop.it with Octoparse, let’s see what we can do with this data.
 (Find out how to use Octoparse in Tutorials)

 The data shown above is what I exported from Octoparse.
 It shows the articles’ total views, today’s views, and titles.
 The first two kinds of information are related to the popularity of these articles.